docpad-archive/documentation/core/config.html.md

 	# =================================
 	# DocPad Configuration

 	# Change the port DocPad uses from the default 9778 to 8080
 	port: 8080

 	# =================================
 	# Template Data
 	# These are variables that will be accessible via our templates
-	# To access one of these within our templates, refer to the FAQ: https://github.com/bevry/docpad/wiki/FAQ

 	templateData: